alanhasn/alanhasn/README.md

 - Read official documentation, RFCs, source code, and technical papers
 - Break systems intentionally to understand architecture and failure modes
 - Reverse engineer technologies to uncover internal behavior
-- Automate repetitive workflows whenever possible
-- Treat debugging as a core engineering skill
 - Build projects to validate knowledge, not just consume tutorials
-- Prioritize long-term understanding over short-term shortcuts
 - Security is never optional — design with security in mind from day one
-- Continuously refine problem-solving and analytical thinking
-- Stay curious about emerging technologies, protocols, and architectures
-- Learn by experimenting, testing, failing, and rebuilding
-- Always ask: *Why does this work?* and *What happens if it fails?*
-- Document everything learned for future reference and improvement

 ---